214

 North and South Easton Ponds remain primary water sources, now providing a usable capacity of 650.8 million gallons.

-Treatment Facilities & Modernization
+Treatment Facilities and Modernization

 At the City’s request, the Newport Water Works Company built the system’s first modern water treatment plant (WTP) on Marlborough Street in 1910, which was later demolished.
 Increased water demand during World War II led to construction of the Lawton Valley Water Treatment Plant in 1942.
 To meet growing needs, the Station 1 WTP was added in 1991, expanding system capacity and improving reliability.